 Strategies that may diminish the planning fallacy: Practices that elicit uncertainty

 Some researchers have explored whether practices or activities that elicit a sense of uncertainty or subordination, rather than certainty or power, may also diminish the planning fallacy.
-To illustrate, in a study that Weick and Guinote (2010) published,
+To illustrate, in a study that Weick and Guinote (2010) published in the Journal of Experimental Social Psychology,

 In another study, some of the participants were also asked to consider the time they needed to complete similar tasks in the past.
 This reflection diminished the effect of power on the planning fallacy (Weick & Guinote, 2010).
 To explain this set of results, Weick and Guinote (2010) argued that